 We have just launched a new Black Studies PhD, with our partner Lehigh University’s Africana Studies.

-The Midlands3Cities DTP is a collaboration between the universities of Nottingham, Nottingham Trent, Leicester, De Montfort, Birmingham and Birmingham City.
+The Midlands4Cities DTP is a collaboration between the universities of Birmingham, Birmingham City, Warwick, Coventry, De Montfort, Leicester, Nottingham Trent and Nottingham.

 It supports the personal and professional development of the next generation of arts and humanities doctoral researchers.
 Studentships are available to UK/EU students.